wp-plugins/nonce-please/README.txt

 == Installation ==

-1. Unzip a zip archive and put only the nonce_please.php file into your "plugins" directory (wp-content/plugins/) of the server.
+1. Unzip a zip archive and put only the nonce_please.php file into your plugins directory (may be `wp-content/plugins`) of the server.
 1. Activate the plugin.

 == Licence ==